 4395.
 Senior Design.
-A large project involving the design of a management system.
-Will include model building, data collection and analysis, and evaluation of alternatives.
+This course consists of a large project involving the design of a management system.
+The project will involve model building, data collection and analysis, and evaluation of alternatives.
 3 TCH Design.
 Prerequisites: C- or better in EMIS 5362 and senior standing.

 5301.
 Systems Engineering Process.
 The discipline, theory, economics, and methodology of systems engineering is examined.
 The historical evolution of the practice of systems engineering is reviewed, as are the principles that underpin modern systems methods.
 The economic benefits of investment in systems engineering and the risks of failure to adhere to sound principles are emphasized.
 An overview perspective distinct from the traditional design- and analytical-specific disciplines is developed.

 5303.
 Integrated Risk Management.
 An introduction to risk management based upon integrated trade studies of program performance, cost, and schedule requirements.
 Topics include risk planning, risk identification and assessment, risk handling and abatement techniques, risk impact analysis, management of risk handling and abatement, and subcontractor risk management.
 Integrated risk management methods, procedures, and tools will be examined.

 5305.
 Systems Optimization and Analysis.
 Emphasis is placed on the systems analysis process as the rational basis for developing optimum products consistent with customer requirements.
 Specific topics include requirements analysis, effectiveness analysis, operational analysis, environmental analysis, and life cycle analysis.
 Modeling and optimization techniques are introduced as necessary.